 - Divide posts into subheads – Compartmentalize the information on your post by separating each section using subheadings.

-- Go visual – Use high-quality images related to the article to cut through the wall of text and give readers alternative content in your post.
+- Go visual – Use visually appealing images related to the article to cut through the wall of text and give readers alternative content in your post.

 More on blog statistics: